Fall 2025 Newly Admitted Students

 Congratulations on your admissions to CSUF and welcome to the College of Communications!

-*Check your CSUF campus e-mail account frequently so you don't miss out on important announcements.
+Check your CSUF student e-mail account frequently so you don't miss out on important announcements.

 What Is Your Intended Major?

-The College of Communications houses four distinct departments and each department offers an academic major.
+The College of Communications houses four academic departments with separate majors under each department:

-• Human Communications Studies (HCOM) Department offers a major in CMST: Students study the interpersonal dynamics of communication and public address and prepare for careers in communication research, human resources, organizational consulting, training & development, non-profit work, community organizations, and law school as some examples.
+• The Human Communications Studies (HCOM)Opens in new window Department offers a major in Communication Studies (CMST major; course prefix: HCOM): Students study communication processes within a wide variety of contexts, such as public address, health communication, interpersonal, organizational and intercultural communication.
+Students learn to communicate effectively, ethically and persuasively in their relationships, organizations and across cultures.
+It emphasizes analytical abilities in preparation for various careers, such as communication research, human resources, organizational consulting, training & development, non-profit work, education, and law school as some examples.
 The department houses the speech and debate team.

 Helpful Tips: